missionmike/wordpress-simple-share/readme.txt

 ## Notes

 SEO post title support for [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) and [All-in-one SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/) is built in.
 If no SEO title is detected for the post, the WordPress post title is used.
-Please note there is not yet support for using Yoast, AIOSEO, or other plugins' custom social media post titles.
+Please note there is not yet support for using Yoast, All-in-one SEO, or other plugins' custom social media post titles.

 Other SEO plugin support for post titles can be added upon request.

 ## In the Works

-Currently, being the initial release, there is only one share bar style and four supported options: Facebook, Twitter, Google+, and email.
+Currently, there are five supported options: Facebook, Twitter, Google+, LinkedIn, and email.

-More sharebar styles including custom image/CSS options are in the works.
+More sharebar styles are in the works.

 The following platforms are planned to be included:

 * Pinterest
-* LinkedIn
 * StumbleUpon
 * Tumblr
 * Reddit